Khifayath007/Basic-HTML-Website/README.md

 5. Test the navigation by moving between pages.

 ## Project Link
+- You can view the live version of the project here: [Single Page CV Project](https://khifayath007.github.io/Single-Page-CV/).
-For more details and guidance, check out the [Basic HTML Website Project Guide](https://roadmap.sh/projects/basic-html-website).
+- For more details and guidance, check out the [Basic HTML Website Project Guide](https://roadmap.sh/projects/basic-html-website).